Find Affordable College Courses

 The following schools top our list of the Most Popular Electrical Engineering Master's Degree Colleges.

-Our analysis found The University of Tennessee - Knoxville to be the most popular school for electrical engineering students who want to pursue a master’s degree in Tennessee.
-Located in the medium-sized city of Knoxville, UT Knoxville is a public college with a fairly large student population.
+Our 2023 rankings named The University of Tennessee - Knoxville the most popular school in Tennessee for electrical engineering students working on their master’s degree.
+Located in the midsize city of Knoxville, UT Knoxville is a public school with a fairly large student population.

 Of the 12 students majoring in EE at UT Knoxville, 83% are male and 17% are female.